mas-bandwidth/gafferongames/content/post/client_server_connection.md

 ## Simple Connection Protocol

 Let's get started with the implementation of a simple protocol.
-It's a bit basic and a more than a bit naive, but it's a good starting point and we'll build on it during the rest of this article, and the next few articles in this series.
+It's a bit basic and more than a bit naive, but it's a good starting point and we'll build on it during the rest of this article, and the next few articles in this series.

 First up we have the client state machine.